-The amount of the fees is calculated in accordance with the Special Fees Ordinance of the Federal Network Agency (BNetzA - BNetzABGebV) as amended.
+The amount of the fees is calculated according to the special fee ordinance of the Federal Network Agency (BNetzA - BNetzAB-GebV) as amended.

-In addition to the one-time allocation fee, the holder of a frequency allocation must pay annual contributions to protect interference-free frequency use.
-The amount of these contributions is determined, among other things, by the Frequency Protection Contribution Ordinance (FSBeitrV), as amended.
+If you have received a frequency assignment for the protection of interference-free frequency use, you must pay annual contributions in addition to the one-time assignment fee.
+The amount of these contributions is determined, among other things, by the Frequency Protection Contribution Ordinance (FSBei-trV), as amended.

 - Appeal.
-Detailed information on how to file an appeal can be found in the allocation certificate or the fee notice.
+Detailed information on how to lodge an appeal can be found in the allocation certificate or the fee notice.

 - Administrative law action

 Responsible for editing:Bundesministerium für Digitales und Verkehr

 - Prefillable Form, Bavaria-wide

 - Legal bases, Bavaria-wide

 - Fees, locally limited